gwtproject/gwt-site/src/main/markdown/examples.md

   </div>
   <div class="info">
     <div class="name"><a href="https://getbookedin.com/?cid=256" target="_blank">BookedIN</a></div>
     <div class="snippet">BookedIN is an online appointment booking, scheduling and payment system for small business.
       Customers can book and pay for appointments online, and the business owner can automate their internal booking process, reducing their administrative workload.
+BookedIN uses <a href="https://gwtp.arcbees.com">GWTP</a>
-BookedIN uses GWTP which has helped to simplify and accelerate development. </div>
+      which has helped to simplify and accelerate development. </div>
     </div>
 </div>